juju/docs/src/en/commands.md

    and storage constraints, e.g. pool, count, size.

-   The acceptable format for storage constraints is a comma separated sequence of: POOL, COUNT, and SIZE, where:
+   The acceptable format for storage constraints is a comma separated sequence of: POOL, COUNT, and SIZE, where
              POOL identifies the storage pool.
 POOL can be a string starting with a letter, followed by zero or more digits or letters optionally separated by hyphens.